unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 :::

 :::caution
-When you see the **Start** button, there is a checkbox labeled "Parity is Valid."
+When you see the **Start** button, there is a checkbox labeled **Parity is Valid**.
 Only check this box if you are certain it is correct or if an experienced Unraid user has advised you to do so during recovery.
 Incorrectly checking this option can lead to data loss.
 :::

 #### Undoing a reset